yupinglin0301/Epistasis_Interaction/00_Generate_Data/README.md

 The construction of the Genetic Relationship Matrix (GRM) was based on the following description:

-W is a matrix for standardized genotype matrix, where its element for i-th SNP of j-th individual wij=(xij−2pi)/2pi(1−pi) with xij being the genotype value coded as the number of copies of the reference alleles {0, 1, 2}; then A = WW'/m (genetic relationship matrix (GRM) between individuals).
++ W is a matrix for standardized genotype matrix, where its element for i-th SNP of j-th individual wij=(xij−2pi)/2pi(1−pi) with xij being the genotype value coded as the number of copies of the reference alleles {0, 1, 2};
++ Then A = WW'/m (genetic relationship matrix (GRM) between individuals).
++ The final GRM is the weighted averaged matrix combined multiple GRMS.
+Weights proportional to the numbers of SNPs

 ```
 Usage: